On this page

 The following customizations aren't supported:

-- Okta-hosted widget: The Help title link in the Customized Help Links section of the Customization page has been removed and isn't supported.
+• Okta-hosted widget: The Help title link in the Customized Help Links section of the Customization page has been removed and isn't supported.

-- Self-hosted widget: The Need help signing in string has been removed and isn't supported.
+• Self-hosted widget: The Need help signing in string has been removed and isn't supported.

 See Okta Sign-in Widget: Help links (opens new window).

-The processCreds
+The processCreds hook

-Developers can't subscribe to the processCreds
+Developers can't subscribe to the processCreds hook in the widget.

 Registration inline hooks

 Existing registration inline hooks may experience compatibility issues after migrating to Identity Engine due to changes in the Okta registration inline hook request.
-Your application may require code updates to consume the new request format properly.
+Your app may require code updates to consume the new request format properly.

 See Registration hooks API reference and Manage Profile Enrollment Policies (opens new window).